BelgianBiodiversityPlatform/www.formicidae-atlas.be/README.rst

 - Create localsettings.py
 - Create database (and configure it with dj-database-url)
 - Create an admin and basic CMS pages
-- Configure the formidabel AppHook on a page
+- Configure the ants_atlas AppHook on a page
 - Import DwcA data into formidabel

 Visual customization